 Ichetucknee Springs State Park is also home to a variety of wildlife, including otters, turtles, and a variety of birds.

 4) Amelia Island

-Amelia Island is part of the Sea Island chain of barrier islands that will make your romantic vacation even more special.
+Amelia Island is part of the Sea Island chain of barrier islands, making your romantic vacation even more special.
 They say that the sand is a little softer here, and the air a little crisper.

 Whether you are exchanging vows for the first time or taking an anniversary trip, why not do it under a majestic canopy of moss-draped oaks with crashing waves in the background.

 If you are into romantic hotels and couples’ massages, The Ritz-Carlton Hotel will be perfect.
 Do you like how this sounds – Heaven in a Hammock?
 The local massage will give you an illusion of zero gravity to echo the movements of the tide.
 Or you might instead take the Ocean Healing bath?
 The choice is yours.